What Is Data Loss Prevention (DLP)?

 Proofpoint Data Loss Prevention offers integrated data protection for email and attachments.
 It stops accidental data exposure and prevents third-party attackers or impostor attacks via email.
 DLP can be leveraged with other information protection suite products, such as Proofpoint Data Discover and Proofpoint Email Encryption.

-With this tool, organisations always know where their private or proprietary data resides, including intellectual property, personal identification, patient information, financial information, and more.
+With this tool, organisations always know where their private or proprietary data resides, including intellectual property, personal identification, financial information, and more.
 It helps organisations simplify discovery and quickly evaluate data to respond to any issue.
 The Proofpoint in-place DLP solution, Content Control, helps organisations:

 • Evaluate historical data and ensure that newly created data is evaluated.
-Quarantine or remove violations to prevent adverse effects by the wrong material.
+Quarantine or remove violations to prevent adverse effects caused by the wrong material.
 For example, if corporate content is discovered in a Dropbox synchronisation folder, the user is alerted, and the data is moved to the IT security team’s sanctioned repository.

 • Evaluate the metadata and the full text within a file.
-This enables IT security departments to identify credit cards, personal identification, license numbers, medical information, etc. This process also teaches users best practices for data management and security on the job—without hindering productivity or workflow.
+This enables IT security departments to identify credit cards, personal identification, license numbers, etc. This process also teaches users best practices for data management and security on the job—without hindering productivity or workflow.

 Ready to Give Proofpoint a Try?